🇹🇷 Türkçe: Bu yazının Türkçesini oku →

 Conclusion

-For most headless WooCommerce projects, we recommend NextAuth.js with a WordPress credentials provider and HttpOnly cookies.
-It provides the best balance of security, developer experience, and flexibility.
-JWT stored in localStorage is fine for prototyping but should be upgraded to server-side session management before production.
+For most headless WooCommerce projects, I would reach for NextAuth.js with a WordPress credentials provider and HttpOnly cookies.
+It provides the best balance of security, developer experience, and flexibility, and — this is the part that matters most in practice — it hands you a session lifecycle you did not have to write yourself.
+JWT stored in localStorage is fine for prototyping, but I would not carry it into production; upgrade to server-side session management before real customers and real orders are on the line.

 Leave a Reply